timluedtke/raspberryPiKioskSlideshow/README.md

 - https://gist.github.com/blackjid/dfde6bedef148253f987

 ## Prepare your Slideshow
-Everything slideshow related happens in the /files folder.
+Everything slideshow-related happens in the ./files folder.
-- Put some images to /files folder.
+- Put some images into the /files folder.
 Ideally with the same resultion of the screen (eg. 1920x1080px).
 - Edit the slideshow.txt
     - Every line starting with # is a comment line
-    - Every line shall be either the filename (without path) OR a URL (eg: image.jpg OR https://timluedtke.de)
+    - Every other line shall be either the filename (without path) OR a URL (eg: image.jpg OR https://timluedtke.de)
-    - if you want you can set the transition delay in the comment-line: # setting-transition-delay=
+    - if you want you can set the transition delay in the comment-line to a different value (seconds): # setting-transition-delay=

 ## You are done now :)
-If everything is set up correctly, the RaspberryPi shall start chromium in fullscreen directly after bootup and after some seconds of showing the date&time (datetimenow.html) your slideshow shall start and loop.
+If everything is set up correctly, the RaspberryPi shall start chromium in fullscreen directly after bootup and after some seconds of showing the date&time (datetimenow.html) your slideshow shall start and loop endlessly.
+You're welcome.

 ## Feedback
 If you liked what we've done together feel free to give feedback (Gitlab Issues) or send me an photo of your RaspberryPiKiosk Setup.
 I would love that :) eMail: mail %aht% timluedtke %dot% de